riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 The counter-argument is that allow / deny rules provide a common place to define your security settings on a particular collection.

-I tend to favor methods over allow / deny rules but in the case of our FSCollection allow / deny rules are what works with the package.
+I tend to favor methods over allow / deny rules but in the case of our FSCollection allow / deny rules are what works with the package so we just need to be extra careful that we set them up correctly.

 ##Sorting images
-Only a few more enhancements to go and we'll have wrapped everything up.
 One thing we want to change is the order in which images display.
 Currently we are not specifying an order but we'd like to show the most recently uploaded images first.

 So we'll need to add a sort order to both our publication and our images helper.